rraju1/papers/deep_learning/taming_waves.md

 Also, not sure how the loss landscape can be defined as the integral of the loss function. (look at Goodfellow paper)

+If data has large amount of low frequencies, this can be avoided as seen in Figure 3 where the global optimum is near w=0.
+Basically, take away is that w's cannot be large.

+Is there any difference between truncated sine and tanh?

+Empricial evaluations show that sin periodicty is getting ignored. => should test out in terms of big activations what happens.

+what happens in swapping activations after training with relu?

 https://openreview.net/pdf?id=Sks3zF9eg